About

 HAGB's stance is to provide a high quality informed experience; grounded in context, historical; sociological or otherwise.
 Exhibitions can typically not exceed 3 a year as a result.
 HAGB establishes connections with other galleries, buyers and collectors through this traditional route rather than the global art fair circuit.

 Prior to leaving London for Scotland, Phillips worked under Colonel Henry Brooke (HAGB) for a number of years.
-A close friendship was struck up, which endured until his death.
-Col. Brooke housed an impressive collection of paintings and unreservedly supported her work.
+A close friendship was struck, which endured until his death.
+Col. Brooke housed an impressive collection of paintings and supported her work, unreservedly.
 The gallery is founded in his honour.

 THE PATRON OF HAGB